 Orthotics for Kids Made Easy – Video Tutorial ⭐⭐⭐⭐⭐

-I decided to create this video in order to help parents visualize how to fit orthotics inside their kids’ shoes and learn about which are the best shoes for orthotics.
+I created this video to help parents visualize how to fit orthotics inside their kids’ shoes and learn about the best shoes for orthotics.
+Please refresh your browser if you can’t see the video.

 I hope you find the video helpful.
-I think it’s important for parents to know why they should always remove the inner sole of the shoes when fitting a pair of orthotics and also what features a shoe must provide in order for your child to get the full benefits that the orthotics and the shoes have to offer.
+I wanted parents to understand the importance of removing the shoe’s inner sole prior to insertion of the orthotic.
+Also, parents should be aware of the specific features a shoe must provide in order for your child to fully benefit from the orthotic.

 Here you can find the best orthotic for kids that has proven to reduce or fully eliminate kids’ foot and leg pain: